About University College

 University College Departments

-Wagner Hall 100: The University College Academic Advising office is committed to fostering a collaborative environment between advisor and student, promoting positive educational experiences and enabling responsible and successful student academic progress.
-Meet our advisors, book an appointment, and get more information about University College Advising.
-Contact us at 405.325.3521 or firstname.lastname@example.org.
+The University College Academic Advising office is committed to fostering a collaborative environment between advisor and student, promoting positive educational experiences and enabling responsible and successful student academic progress.

-Wagner Hall 150: The Center for Student Advancement is committed to providing programs and services that promote the retention and success of students experiencing academic challenges.
-CSA offers advising and courses entitled Strategies for Success, Transitions, First Steps, and Faculty Mentoring.
+The Center for Student Advancement is committed to providing programs and services that promote the retention and success of students experiencing academic challenges.
+CSA offers specialized advising and the following courses: Strategies for Success, Transitions, First Steps, and Faculty Mentoring.
 The Center is open for student walk-ins or appointments.
-For more information on the Center for Student Advancement, call 405.325.2574 or stop by.

-Wagner Hall 170: Freshman Programs assists students in making a successful transition from high school to university learning through various initiatives.
-Courses offered through Freshman Programs, include: Gateway to College Learning and University College Seminars are courses that help students develop the ability to engage in higher-level academic thinking, access resources available at a research university, cultivate vital life skills, and gain knowledge of the traditions and campus life culture at the University of Oklahoma.
+Freshman Programs assists students in making a successful transition from high school to university learning through various initiatives.
+Courses offered through Freshman Programs, include: Gateway to College Learning and University College Seminars.
+These courses help students develop the ability to engage in higher-level academic thinking, access resources available at a research university, cultivate vital life skills, and gain knowledge of the traditions and campus life culture at the University of Oklahoma.
 Other Freshman Programs events and initiatives include This I Believe: OU, Camp IMPACT, and Alpha Lambda Delta.

-Armory and Craddock Hall: What is ROTC?
-An education and training program at select universities throughout the United States to prepare qualified men and women for service as commissioned officers in the military.
+ROTC is an education and training program at select universities throughout the United States to prepare qualified men and women for service as commissioned officers in the military.
 Students awarded ROTC scholarships often receive full tuition, books, fees and other financial benefits.
 This includes the Naval, Army, Marine Corps, and Air Force.
 Click here for the ROTC homepage.

-Wagner Hall 245 and Adams Center, Muldrow 105: The Student Learning Center's mission is to promote students' academic achievement, critical thinking skills, and positive study habits.
+The Student Learning Center's mission is to promote students' academic achievement, critical thinking skills, and positive study habits.
 The SLC does this through an academic assistance program called UC Action, a Student Success Series offering workshops and study consultations, technology resources, and study space.
-Contact us at 405.325.7621, firstname.lastname@example.org, or stop by.